Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 “Well, girls don’t do boxing really,” Kathy interrupted.

 "Let 'em gawp," Lynn replied and gave Kathy a comical smug grin.
 She looked back at Kenny.
-“Dad has started to train my brothers now.
-So I have got out of the training now he's got them to teach.”
+“Dad spends more time training my brothers now.
+So I have managed to get out of it.”

 “You could still go to the gym though if you like the fight training,” Kenny said.

 “I don't like it, Kenny, but I was too scared to tell Dad that.
 I am so glad the boys are old enough now.”

 “Yeah, she can be a girl at last,” Kathy said.

 Kenny took a step back and looked at Lynn.
 “Yes, it sure is rare to see you in a nice frock and your hair is getting longer.
 It won’t be long before you are breaking the boy’s hearts.”

 His words embarrassed Lynn a little.
 “We had better go or we will miss the start of the film.
 Don't forget my party tomorrow, Kenny?
 Bring your girlfriend if you want.”
 They said their goodbyes and went off on their separate ways with the girls giggling between themselves.

 When Kenny was out of sight of the girls he rubbed the side of his face.
 He had not expected a girl so young to hit so hard.